 I think this is the most important phase.
 Others, most namely Jamey Stegmaier of Stonemaier Games, have published comprehensive advice that will guide you through the time when your project is but an apple in your eye through to reward fulfillment and beyond.
 This advice is well worth reading and taking on board.

 I got a quote from our manufacturer for the basic game, as well as the costs of upgrading and adding components, so I was prepared to offer a variety of stretch goals.
 I assumed a print run of 2000 copies, figuring leftovers could be sold through my existing retailer network in New Zealand and via distributors I’d be working with in other markets.
 I got an estimate from our logistics company for shipping part of the print run to New Zealand.
-I took a stab and assumed it would cost a few hundred dollars to truck the rest of the run to the Send from China warehouse, where all of the non-Australasian pledges will get fulfilled.
+I took a stab and assumed it would cost a few hundred dollars to truck the rest of the run to the Send from China warehouse, where all of the non-Australasian pledges would get fulfilled.
 This enabled me to generate a “landed cost” for each game, both for New Zealand- and for China-based pledge fulfillment.

 Then, I created a monster spreadsheet.
 It included a cell where I could pop in the exchange rate, since the campaign was in Kiwi dollars, as were some expenses, but we’d be paying the manufacturer in US dollars.
 The line items on the spread sheet are the various pledges by zone.
 For example, a pledge for one copy of the game from New Zealand was $30 but from that you must subtract Kickstarter fees and GST.
 Then you subtract the landed cost to get the item to New Zealand.
 From that you subtract what it will cost to mail that copy to a backer.
 What is left is profit.
 And so forth for every other type of pledge.

 If you include a column for the number of pledges of each type: